Rockaway Beach at a Glance

 - more in outdoors & recreation/

-When it comes to the Rockaways, The Ramones knew what they were talking about.
+When it comes to the Rockaways, The Ramones knew what they were singing about.
 The sand and surf of Rockaway Beach are not hard or far to reach—just an A train ride (and, for the busiest parts of the beach, a transfer to the S shuttle) will get you there.
-On weekdays, you can also take the Seastreak Ferry, while on summer weekends, the New York Beach Ferry and the NYC Beach Bus become options.
+On summer weekends, the New York Beach Ferry and the NYC Beach Bus become options.
 Once you arrive, there's no shortage of summer fun.

 If you'd like to load up on gear—and learn to surf—your first stop might be Boarders Surf Shop.
 The neighborhood institution, owned by a native father-and-son team, sells custom surfboards and skateboards and hosts surfing camps for kids.
-They also offer board rentals at Beach 68th Street every weekend and surfing lessons at Beach 69th Street through New York Surf School.
+They also offer board rentals at their summer pop-up store at Beach 68th Street on weekends and surfing lessons at Beach 69th Street through New York Surf School.

 Another popular surf school, Skudin Surf, is named for competitive surfers (and brothers) Cliff and Will Skudin, whose expertise will have even novices hanging ten in no time (OK, you might fall off the board a few times before you figure it all out).